Final Portfolio

 Writing Classes

-The game has six custom level classes and a standalone NpcAiChat class, all built on top of the GameEngine base classes.
-Two representative examples are GameLevelForestDeath (extends the engine’s level pattern with Player and Npc) and NpcAiChat (a fully custom class with its own constructor, state, and methods).
+The game has six custom level classes, all built on top of the GameEngine base classes.
+An example of this is GameLevelForestDeath (extends the engine’s level pattern with Player and Npc).

 GameLevelForestDeath.js — constructor receives gameEnv, sets up sprite data, and registers a this.classes array that the engine reads to instantiate all game objects: